 I am currently working on several forthcoming books in an Eco-Literacy series including Understanding the Ecology of Energy – A Key to a Sustainable Path for the Future of Humanity and a workbook, Sacred Earth – Sacred Soil, on connecting with the ground we walk on, garden, farm, play, and live is forthcoming.
 It will feature science-based fun and easy to use methods for observing testing and monitoring soil health where you live.

 I am also working on a classroom teaching activity currently titled The Walk of Fame: The History of Life on Planet Earth that will walk classrooms of children and adults through an understanding of the human species relationship to other life forms across the broad spectrum of evolutionary history.

 I will be adding more about these works in the near future.

-A new book that helps develop community and connection through a sacred vow of “being the best lover and defender of Earth that I can be” has helped me personally, and has led to me working with a great group of other people to start a local discussion group.
+A new book that helps develop community and connection through a sacred vow of “being the best lover and defender of Earth that I can be” has helped me personally.
 The book is Order of the Sacred Earth: An Intergenerational Vision of Love & Action by Matthew Fox, Skylar Wilson, and Jennifer Listug (links to Amazon books).

 Another set of books with writings by Matthew Fox, religious scholar, priest, and spiritual elder about the concepts and methods of creation-based spirituality have been a huge help for me.

 My most recommended author on this subject is Dr. Brene´ Brown, Professor of Social Work at the University of Houston.
 Her research and writings about her findings of wholehearted people have made a big impact for those working on becoming wholehearted people, families, and communities.
 These are books I have read and recommend (listed in order of publication date):

 The Gifts of Imperfection: Let Go of Who You Think You’re Supposed to Be and Embrace Who You Are